Sayonara: Production

-According to Josh Logan, Marlon Brando was the first choice.
+According to director Joshua Logan, Marlon Brando was the first choice.
 He turned it down so they offered the part to Rock Hudson who had too many obligations at Universal.
 They tried Brando again who was reluctant, so they offered the female lead to Audrey Hepburn.
 Brando eventually agreed to do it if they changed the ending of the novel so the two lovers got married instead of the American leaving.
-Logan cast Ricardo Montalban after claiming he was unable to find a Japanese actor for the role.
+When Hepburn turned him down, he looked to cast an unknown actress.
+Miiko Taka, who at the time was working as a clerk at a travel agency in Los Angeles, was discovered by a talent scout at a local Nisei festival.
+She was cast despite having no previous acting experience.
+Logan cast Ricardo Montalbán after claiming he was unable to find a Japanese actor for the role.

 Brando affected a nondescript Southern accent for Gruver, despite the objections of director Logan, who did not think a Southern accent was appropriate for a general's son who was educated at West Point.
 Logan later admitted to the author and journalist Truman Capote about Brando, "I've never worked with such an exciting, inventive actor.
 So pliable.
 He takes direction beautifully, and yet he always has something to add.
 He's made up this Southern accent for the part; I never would have thought of it myself, but, well, it's exactly right – it's perfection."
-Ricardo Montalbán, born in Mexico to Spanish immigrants, plays a Japanese character.
+Ricardo Montalbán, born in Mexico to Spanish immigrants, plays a Japanese character in “yellowface” makeup.
+Montalbán modeled his performance on Seki Sano, a well-known Japanese acting teacher under whom he had trained.

 Garner wrote in his memoirs that he actively lobbied to play his role, one of the few times in his career he did this.
 It had originally been cast with John Smith, but Garner succeeded in getting the part.

-Critical reception
+Music

+The song "Sayonara" was written by Irving Berlin.

+Reception

 Sayonara received widespread critical acclaim, particularly for its writing and cinematography, in addition to the acting ability of its cast.
 It won four Academy Awards, including acting honors for co-stars Red Buttons and Miyoshi Umeki.
-Review aggregator Rotten Tomatoes reports that 82% of critics out of 56 have given the film a positive review, with a rating average of 7.6/10.
+Review aggregator Rotten Tomatoes reports that 82% of critics out of 57 have given the film a positive review, with a rating average of 7.6/10, with the website's critics consensus reading, "As sumptuously staged as it is ponderously paced, Sayonara flutters by on the strength of its touching story and solidly assembled cast.".

 It was number one at the US box office for five consecutive weeks in 1958.
 It earned $10.5 million in theatrical rentals in the United States and Canada and $5 million overseas.
+Kinematograph Weekly said the film "fell heavily short of expectations" at the British box office.